kkelichika/javascript-mastery/README.md

 - ES6 classes: methods, getters/setters, static members, inheritance and super.
 - Encapsulation, polymorphism, custom error classes and composition over inheritance.
 - ES modules (named and default exports) and the "lost this" pitfall in class methods.
+- Project tooling: npm and package.json, npm scripts, Babel, Webpack, ESLint and Prettier.
+- Automated testing with Jest: matchers, async tests, mocking, and test-friendly module design.
+- Building small, tested projects (to-do list, calculator, quiz engine, API client, utility library).

+## Where I am headed next

+After six months on the language and tooling, I feel ready to start building real user interfaces.
+Next up: **React** - components, props and state, lifecycle, and a few small apps.
+A lot of what I learned here (arrow functions, `this`, immutability with spread, modules, composition, testing) is exactly what React leans on, so the timing feels right.